AFFORDABILITY TOOLKIT

 FAFSA APPLICATION

 To apply for federal financial aid, you will need to fill out the Free Application for Federal Student Aid (FAFSA).
 More than 40% of UA students received federal financial aid after filling out the FAFSA.
-FAFSA opens each academic year.
-Students must complete the FAFSA each year they wish to be considered for federal financial aid, and they are encouraged to apply early for the best opportunities.
+The FAFSA for students applying for Fall 2026 should open October 1, 2025.
+Students must complete the FAFSA each year the wish to be considered for federal financial aid.

 TIPS FOR SUCCESS